 The Cashflow Gap

 Even if we look at the most optimistic scenario, in which comes summertime, COVID-19 infection rate will drop heavily, turning this into a seasonal disease (which isn’t necessarily true), there is still a cost for months and months in which the global economy and supply chains are to be shut down.
-February’s China shutdown has had a ripple effect into the Australian small business economy in March and April.
+February’s China shutdown has had a ripple effect on the Australian small business economy in March and April.
 The USA also became a hot mess of sick but untested individuals who have been spreading the virus freely – it has shut down the American economy in April, with a planned ripple effect on Australia in May and June.
 Not to mention the scenarios in which Coronavirus spreads in its own right heavily down under.

 For individuals and businesses alike it is bound to lead to cash-flow deficiencies.